 Android platformed with Java/libGDX

-A big requirement to creating a platformer is a level creation tool.
+A big requirement for creating a platformer is a level creation tool.
 Now might be a good time to check out Tiled one of the most popular, and free, map editing tools available.
 If you decide to use Tiled, I have a very detailed tutorial series to get you started.

 For 2D physics, Box2D is the most popular library and it has been ported to dozens on languages.
 Here is a tutorial on creating a platformer using Box2D and Cocos2D with Objective-C.

 That will have covered off most of the basics.
 The only thing glaringly missing from the list of things covered that I can think of is advanced pathfinding, such as learning the A* (A-star) algorithm.
 You can learn more about it by reading this Stanford article.
-The next logical jump would probably be to work in 3D, if that's where you want to go next ( you could easily spend your entire life just working on 2D games if that was your preference ).
+The next logical jump would probably be to work in 3D if that’s where you want to go next ( you could easily spend your entire life just working on 2D games if that was your preference ).
 If you want to go 3D, I highly recommend using an engine to start.
-If you are struggling with how to create art for your game you may want to check out A Programmer's Guide to creating art for your game.
+If you are struggling with how to create art for your game you may want to check out A Programmer’s Guide to creating art for your game.

-Once again, this page was simple meant as a list of suggestions for games to create for developers that are just starting out.
+Once again, this page was simply meant as a list of suggestions for games to create for developers that are just starting out.
 Feel free to do them in whatever order you want, or to skip them entirely, but as listed above, the difficulty progression does make a certain amount of sense.